-When protocol support is enabled, the modem interacts with the protocol to eliminate delays in the file transfer that normally occur with other high-speed modems.
+When protocol support is enabled, the modem interacts with the protocol to eliminate delays in the file transfer that normally occur with other highspeed modems.
 This significantly increases the data throughput rate without altering the protocol functionality.

-Possible contents for this register are the following:
+Possible contents for this register are as follows:

-0 No protocol is supported.

-10 Kermit protocol with no parity supported.

-11 Kermit protocol with odd parity

-12 Kermit protocol with even parity supported.

-13 Kermit protocol with mark parity supported.

-14 Kermit protocol with space parity supported.

-20 Xmodem/Ymodem protocol supported.

-30 UUCP "g" protocol supported.

-40 ENQ/ACK protocol - Host.

-41 ENQ/ACK protocol - Terminal.

-42 ENQ/ACK protocol - Host not negotiated.

-43 ENQ/ACK protocol - Terminal not negotiated.

-255 Use protocol specified by remote modem.
+- 0 No protocol is supported. - 10 Kermit protocol with no parity supported. - 11 Kermit protocol with odd parity supported. - 12 Kermit protocol with even parity supported. - 13 Kermit protocol with mark parity supported. - 14 Kermit protocol with space parity supported. - 20 Xmodem/Ymodem protocol supported. - 30 UUCP -g protocol supported. - 40 ENQ/ACK protocol Host (negotiated). - 41 ENQ/ACK protocol Terminal (negotiated). - 42 ENQ/ACK protocol Host (not negotiated). - 43 ENQ/ACK protocol Terminal (not negotiated). - 255 Use protocol specified by remote modem.

 Both modems must agree on the protocol supported; otherwise, no protocol is supported.
-If one modem has its S111 set to 255, it supports the protocol specified by the other modem.
+If one modem has its S111 register set to 255, it supports the protocol specified by the other modem.
 If both modems have the S111 register set to 255, no protocol is supported.